Devin Singletary Player Prop Bets for NFL Week 1 - Buffalo vs. New England

 Matchup vs. New England

-- Against the Patriots, Singletary's 40.5 rushing yards per game over his six career matchups are 19.0 fewer than his over/under in Saturday's game.
+- Singletary's 40.5 rushing yards per game in his six career matchups against the Patriots are 19.0 fewer yards than his over/under in Saturday's game.

-- In one of six games versus the Patriots Singletary has run for a touchdown.
-But he did not have multiple TDs in that game.
+- Singletary, in six matchups against the Patriots, has run for a TD once, but not more than one in a single contest.

-- In terms of defending against the run, the Patriots are 22nd in the league, conceding 123.7 yards per game.
+- The Patriots give up 123.7 yards per game on the ground, the NFL's 22nd-ranked rush defense.

-- This year the Patriots are ranked second in the NFL in rushing touchdowns allowed (nine).
+- This season the Patriots are ranked second in the NFL in rushing touchdowns conceded (nine).

 Recent Performances

-- Last week against the Jets, Singletary ran for 88 yards on 19 carries (averaging 4.6 yards per carry) with one rushing touchdown.
+- In last week's matchup with the Jets, Singletary racked up 88 yards on 19 carries (averaging 4.6 yards per carry), while scoring one touchdown.

-- Singletary also racked up 24 yards on two receptions and scored one receiving touchdown.
+- He tacked on two receptions for 24 yards and scored one touchdown in the passing game.

-- During his last three games, Singletary has run for 237 yards on 54 carries (79.0 ypg), with four touchdowns.
+- Over his last three games, Singletary has racked up 237 rushing yards (79.0 per game) on 54 carries with four touchdowns.

-- He's added seven catches for 63 yards (21.0 per game) and one touchdown.
+- He's also caught seven passes for 63 yards and one touchdown.

 Singletary's Buffalo Teammates